Loading Events

 |Recurring Event (See all)

-Our weekly Coffee Morning is a chance to meet new friends, enjoy a chat and a cuppa, followed by a game/quiz/guest speaker Community Room, Trinity Methodist Church All Living Later Life Well sessions are for people aged 60+.
-For more information or to book your space, contact Jo on 07821 900623 or email jo.marwood.bartontrinity@outlook.com
+Stretch and tone your body, improve your flexibility and aid breathing and relaxation.
+All Living Later Life Well sessions are for people aged 60+.
+For more information or to book your space, contact Jo on 07821 900623 or email jo.marwood.bartontrinity@outlook.com £4 suggested donation

 |Recurring Event (See all)

-An event every week that begins at 1:00pm on Wednesday, repeating indefinitely
+An event every week that begins at 2:00pm on Thursday, repeating until 28th August 2025

 Baysgarth Park parkrun